andrew/ultimate-awesome/README.md

 - [Awesome-web3-Security](https://github.com/Anugrahsr/Awesome-web3-Security) - A curated list of web3Security materials and resources For Pentesters and Bug Hunters.
 - [awesome-image-registration](https://github.com/Awesome-Image-Registration-Organization/awesome-image-registration) - Image registration related books, papers, videos, and toolboxes .
 - [awesome-spinners](https://github.com/yangshun/awesome-spinners) - 💫 A curated collection of dazzling web spinners.
-- [awesome-mcp-servers](https://github.com/wong2/awesome-mcp-servers) - A curated list of Model Context Protocol (MCP) servers.
 - [awesome-webgl](https://github.com/sjfricke/awesome-webgl) - A curated list of awesome WebGL libraries, resources and much more.
 - [awesome-ida-x64-olly-plugin](https://github.com/fr0gger/awesome-ida-x64-olly-plugin) - A curated list of IDA x64DBG, Ghidra and OllyDBG plugins. .
 - [Awesome-WebExtensions](https://github.com/fregante/Awesome-WebExtensions) - A curated list of awesome resources for WebExtensions development.
 - [machine-learning-surveys](https://github.com/metrofun/machine-learning-surveys) - A curated list of Machine Learning Surveys, Tutorials and Books.
+- [awesome-earth](https://github.com/philsturgeon/awesome-earth) - "What can I do about the climate crisis?"
+Here are 326 things you can do.
 - [open-source-games](https://github.com/bobeff/open-source-games) - A list of open source games.
 - [awesome-ethereum-security](https://github.com/crytic/awesome-ethereum-security) - A curated list of awesome Ethereum security references.
 - [not-yet-awesome-rust](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust) - A curated list of Rust code and resources that do NOT exist yet, but would be beneficial to the Rust community.
 - [awesome-NeRF-and-3DGS-SLAM](https://github.com/3D-Vision-World/awesome-NeRF-and-3DGS-SLAM) - A comprehensive list of Implicit Representations, NeRF and 3D Gaussian Splatting papers relating to SLAM/Robotics domain, including papers, videos, codes, and related websites.
 - [awesome-soc](https://github.com/cyb3rxp/awesome-soc) - A collection of sources of documentation, as well as field best practices, to build/run a SOC.
-- [awesome-earth](https://github.com/philsturgeon/awesome-earth) - "What can I do about the climate crisis?"
-Here are 326 things you can do.
 - [awesome-aws-security](https://github.com/jassics/awesome-aws-security) - Curated list of links, references, books videos, tutorials (Free or Paid), Exploit, CTFs, Hacking Practices etc. which are related to AWS Security.
 - [awesome-pinescript](https://github.com/pAulseperformance/awesome-pinescript) - A Comprehensive Collection of Everything Related to Tradingview Pine Script. .
 - [Awesome-LLM-Safety](https://github.com/ydyjya/Awesome-LLM-Safety) - A curated list of safety-related papers, articles, and resources focused on Large Language Models (LLMs).
 This repository aims to provide researchers, practitioners, and enthusiasts with insights into the safety implications, challenges, and advancements surrounding these powerful models. .